stonybrook-lin539/main/source/background/03_sets/01_operations.md

 ---
 pagetitle: >-
-    Union, intersection, and complement of sets
+    Operations: Union, intersection, and complement of sets
 ---

-# Union, intersection, and complement of sets
+# Operations: Union, intersection, and complement of sets

 :::prereqs
 - sets (basic notation)